MicrosoftDocs/memdocs/autopilot/user-driven.md

 The process is simple.
 Devices can be shipped or distributed to the end user directly with the following instructions:

 1. Unbox the device, plug it in, and turn it on.
-1. If it uses multiple languages, choose a language, locale, and keyboard.
+1. If it uses multiple languages, select a language, locale, and keyboard.
 1. Connect it to a wireless or wired network with internet access.
 If using wireless, first connect to the wi-fi network.
 1. Specify an e-mail address account and password for the organization.